nagarjunredla/cover-letter-generator/README.md

 Line 10:
 ```
-var COMPANY_ROW = 2;
+var COMPANY_COLUMN = 2;
 ```
-You will have to adjust this line every time you want to generate a cover letter.
-It indicates with line of the spreadsheet should be read to get the information needed.
-Remeber, 2 is the first row of data, 3 is the second row of data, and so on.
+You will have to adjust this line only once.
+It indicates which column of the spreadsheet holds company information for generating the document name.

 ---